thp/urlwatch/README.md

 Q: What about badly-formed HTML (long lines, etc..)?
 A: Use python-utidylib.
 See the example hooks.py file.

+Q: Is there a way to compare the data using a different diff tool (eg. syntax-aware XML diff)?
+A: Use "--diff-tool-command 'command'", where command is a combination of full filesystem path to the binary tool and its arguments.
+Substitute compared files' names with '{OLD_DATA}' and '{NEW_DATA}' tokens.
+This doesn't support pipelining multiple commands - put these in a sh script and use this instead.

 Q: Is there a way to make the output more human-readable?
 Q: Is there a way to turn it into a diff of parsed HTML perhaps?
 A: Of course.
 See the example hooks.py file -> use html2txt.html2text(data)